Dreaming of pristine, unspoilt sandy beaches?

-There are different beaches in Plett to choose from.
-There are lagoon areas for young children and there are hot surfing and bodyboarding spots for the more adventurous.
-Plett has four premier “Blue Flag” status beaches, including Robberg 5, Lookout Beach, Keurboomstrand and Nature’s Valley.
+There are many different beaches to choose from in Plett.
+Some have lagoon areas for young children and others are hot surfing and bodyboarding spots for the more adventurous.
+Plett has six premier “Blue Flag” status beaches, including Robberg 5, Lookout Beach, Keurboomstrand, The Dunes, The Singing Kettle and Nature’s Valley.

 Often the busiest beach in Plett.
 Life guards on duty in season.
 It’s the launch site for Marine Safaris, dive charters and ocean kayaking tours and facilities include restaurants, bars, public toilets and the local National Sea Rescue Station; 2 km / 2 minutes from Plett Central.

 Popular for long – long – walks, Robberg Beach stretches for kilometres between the Robberg Peninsula and Beacon Island.
 Facilities include public toilets and various parking areas; 2 km / 2 Minutes from Plett Central.

 Formerly Plett’s most iconic beach, this area wash washed away during the 2007 floods but has returned even more pristine within the past three years.
 This is now popular for long walks along the ocean side from the Lookout parking lot to the river mouth, and then along the Keurbooms River back to the parking area.
 This has also become a fantastic sun bathing spot, great for surfing and bodyboarding and has ample play area for the entire family.
 Life guards on duty in season.
 Facilities include restaurants, bars, public toilets, wheelchair access and limited parking; 1/2 km / 1 minute from Plett Central.